-Picture this: It’s a beautiful fall day in St. Paul, Minneapolis.
+Picture this: It’s a beautiful fall day in St. Paul, Minnesota.
 It’s Kingdom’s hometown.
 He’s due to perform one of his first-ever headlining shows, and at the last minute, fans rush the outdoor stage chanting his lyrics.
 He kills the set.
 He wakes up the next morning not sure what happened, but recognizes the energy exuding from his flesh.
 If he didn’t know better, he’d guess he was about to sprout wings.
 It’s on.
 He tells his homie to drive him to the studio immediately, because he absolutely has to channel this energy into something.
 That turns out to be “Blast,” his latest Plain Pat-assisted banger.

 “I see my palette becoming more diverse,” says Kingdom of his latest music.
 “I party a lot more now.
 I didn’t used to party, so I only had a specific type of music.”

 Kingdom, whose follow-up to Future Memoirs drops soon, says he’s much more contemplative about his music than he used to be, having recorded spontaneous, stream-of-consciousness raps for most of his career up to this point.

 “After meeting kids who are like, ‘Yo, this helped me get through rehab,’ it just touches you in a certain way, where you’re like, ‘OK, let me just put a little more thought into what I’m saying,” he says.